Barefoot Surf Travel

 One of the greatest yoga myths that persists today is the idea that all bodies fit into all postures.

 There is no doubt, that consistent practice will change all of the soft tissues, allowing for a deepening and strengthening of all postures.
-It is the practice that brings us fancy arm balancing, inversions and deeper folds and backbends.
-The daily practice can improve all areas, flexibility, balance, coordination, agility and strength, but at the end of the day…not all bodies will get into all poses.
+It is the practice that brings us fancy arm balancing, inversions and deeper folds and back bends.
+The daily practice can improve all areas, flexibility, balance, co-ordination, agility and strength, but at the end of the day…not all bodies will get into all poses.

 The limiting factor in how deep a backbend will go, or if the hips will make it to lotus pose is the structure of the bones.
-As my favourite radiography would say, “spines are like noses, everyone has got a different one.”
-Many people have very thick posterior elements (spinous processes) in their low back, which will limit the ability to do transitions such as dropbacks.
+As my favorite radiography would say, “spines are like noses, everyone has got a different one.”
+Many people have very thick posterior elements (spinous processes) in their low back, which will limit the ability to do transitions such as drop backs.
 Just as the shape of the hip socket and head of the femur bone will determine how much rotation will occur to get the legs into lotus pose and forward folds.
 The shoulder is also a common area of limitation, especially for postures that require large amounts of external rotation to grab a foot, such as full king pigeon.

-Again, there is so much room to improve one’s physical practice through consistency and dedication, it’s life-changing.
-But at the end of the day, no one should feel any amount of failure or get injured in the process of trying to achieve full variations of all poses.
+Again, there is so much room to improve one’s physical practice through consistency and dedication, it’s life changing.
+But at the end of the day, no one should feel any amount of failure, or get injured in the process of trying to achieve full variations of all poses.

 Yoga Myths Genvieve Burley